GTocchi/edgar-cik-api/README.md

 ## Mapping CIKs to Stock Names and Tickers for US Listed Stocks (last update August 2025)

 ## Company Identifier Misalignment
-Data providers like Bloomberg identify companies through **name, ticker, and ISIN**, whereas the SEC's EDGAR system (that includes US-listed stocks) relies primarily on **company name** and its unique **10-digit CIK identifier** (with occasional tickers, but no ISIN, CUSIP, LEI, etc.).
+Data providers like Bloomberg identify companies through **name, ticker, and ISIN**, whereas the SEC's EDGAR system (that includes US-listed stocks) relies primarily on **name** and its unique **10-digit CIK identifier** (with occasional tickers, but no ISIN, CUSIP, LEI, etc.).
-This misalignment complicates reconciliation between Bloomberg and EDGAR.
+This misalignment complicates reconciliation between Bloomberg and ther data sources and EDGAR.

-The **goal of this project** is to provide a unified, programmatic mapping between SEC CIKs and stock tickers/names, enabling fast and bulk reconciliation of EDGAR filings with market data.
+The **goal of this project** is to provide a unified, programmatic mapping between CIKs, tickers and names, enabling fast and bulk reconciliation of EDGAR filings with market data, **covering every registered company, fund, and security that ever filed with the SEC.**

 ---